 The reported ploy was simple: target men (oftentimes assholes, according to the NYMag piece) who had money to burn via Barbash’s extensive client list, lure them to a strip club where they would be served drinks laced with a mixture of MDMA and Ketamine, and then take and charge their credit cards for thousands of dollars worth of lap dances and liquor.
 (The combination of the two drugs would keep the men both happy and forgetful, a headspace that served the strippers well.)

 How The Hustlers Got Away With It

-Afterwards, the men would find the outrageous charges on their bank statements, but would be hesitant to press charges, given that, as one police officer said in the NYMag piece, “Men don’t want to admit to being victimized by women.”
-The added humiliation of telling their partners about their bad behavior also kept most men from coming forward.
+Afterwards, the men would find the outrageous charges on their bank statements, but would be hesitant to press charges, given that, as one police officer said in the NYMag piece, “Men don’t want to admit to being victimised by women.”
+The added humiliation of telling their partners about their bad behaviour also kept most men from coming forward.

 “And says what?”
 Lopez's Ramona says with a laugh. “‘I spent $5,000 at a strip club, send help?’”

 The women, meanwhile, would feign drinking and doing drugs, but stay as sober as possible to pull off the ploy.
 Their reward?
 An easy 30, 40, or even 50 grand a night per customer, from which the crew would reap a significantly large cut.

 In the NYMag piece, Keo justified the group’s actions by pointing out that the men they went after tended to be supremely wealthy, while many of the women in on the con were not.
 Keo, for example, was a single mother raising her young daughter and supporting her grandmother.
 In the film, Ramona reasons that these men were the ones who caused the financial crisis in the first place.
 The titular Hustlers were like Robin Hoods, in their minds.